jssckbl/solo_foraging/README.md

 5. Create the necessary tables
 6. Add an environment variable for `SERVER_SESSION_SECRET` with a nice random string for security
 7. In the deploy section, select manual deploy

+## Next Steps

+Upcoming versions will offer the individual user the option to upload multiple photos of the same plant, as well as allow users to interact, and offer input about each other’s finds.
+Maintaining the social component among foraging culture is important, and is much of the inspiration behind this application.

 ## Author(s)